facjure/replify/README.md

 ## Tasks

 Tasks are functions you can invoke on repl.
-Open another console and run tasks like so:

-	rlwrap lein trampoline repl
-	replify.core=>

 Available Tasks:

 	(compile-cljs)
-	(build)
-	(build {:watch? false})
+	(build {:main 'myapp.core})
-	(start-repl)
+	(start-node-repl)
 	(start-brepl)
 	(release)

 Note that `(start-brepl)` should always be run after opening the browser at `localhost:9000`.

 Add source map support in Node REPL: